exercism/legacy-docs/about/conception/code-review.md

 - Friendly
 - Respectful
 - Pragmatic
-- Provided with a deep knowledge of the language
+- Provided with an adequate knowledge of the language
 - Provided with an understanding of the exercise

 Exercism is traditionally built around community-based moderation where anyone can feedback on another's exercise.
 One of our key areas of discussion has been to establish if that is a model that will provide feedback that meets with the goals listed about, or if the giving of feedback should be limited to a subset of users who are trained in this skill.
 In this document we describe these users as "mentors".